vishnu2006/CODSOFT/README.md

 # Iris Flower Classification

 Welcome to the Iris Flower Classification project!
 This project aims to classify iris flowers into one of three species (Setosa, Versicolor, Virginica) based on their sepal and petal measurements.
-I have achieved an **accuracy of 96% in training the dataset**.
+I have achieved an **accuracy of 96.67% in training the dataset**.
+I have used two of the popular machine learning models K-nearest neighbor and logistic regression.

 ## Overview